unnatural-proofs/unnatural-proofs.github.io/_posts/2019-3-17-Mulmuleys-PRAM.md

 \end{equation}
 of algebraic RAM programs over $\ZZ$.
 For an input of $n$ integers and total bitlength at most $N$ we use $A_{n,N}$.

 **Definition** (Algebraic PRAM Program over $\ZZ$)**.** The P in PRAM stands for parallel.
 Here, the number of processors is $\poly(n,N)$.
 Every processor has private memory and can communicate with other processors using shared memory.
-As usual, we have EREW, CREW, and CRCW modes (if you don't know about these modes, don't worry about them.).
+As usual, we have EREW, CREW, and CRCW modes (if you don't know about these modes, forget that I mentioned them.).

 ### Mulmuley's Lower Bound